Exploration with Limited Memory: Streaming Algorithms for Coin Tossing, Noisy Comparisons, and Multi-Armed Bandits: Introduction

 \begin{result} There exists a streaming algorithm that achieves the (asymptotically) optimal sample complexity for the coin tossing problem by storing only \textbf{a single extra coin} in its memory. \end{result}

 We formalize \Cref{res:main1} in \Cref{thm:main}.
 We emphasize that in~\Cref{res:main1} and throughout the paper, we assume the algorithm knows the gap between the bias of the most and the second most biased coins.
-Extending our results to unknown gaps is an interesting open question.
+In our recent follow-up work \cite{AW22Neurips}, it is shown that the knowledge of the gap is \emph{necessary}, as otherwise there are instances forcing an unbounded sample complexity.

 An interesting byproduct of using just a single-coin memory in~\Cref{res:main1} is that the algorithm necessarily maintains the most biased coin as its only candidate once this coin is observed in the stream, namely, it is also an \emph{online} algorithm (this corresponds to the notion of \emph{streaming online algorithms} proposed in~\cite{Sublinear73}.)